Sergie-AGA/fastify-knex-sqlite-explorer/README.md

 # fastify-knex-sqlite-explorer
-The goal of this project is to explore backend possibilities based on a stack using fastify knex, sqlite and automated tests
+The goal of this project is to explore backend possibilities based on a stack using fastify, knex, sqlite and automated tests

 ## Goals:
 [X] - Learn how to do a basic crud API with\